 Ever wanted to live in a small town?
-Have you ever wanted to own land?
-Has homesteading been a dream of yours like so many pioneers of yesteryear who set out across the vast plains of the United States to Iowa, Alaska, Michigan, Maine, Wyoming, Arkansas, New York, and everywhere in between?
-Does getting some free land in order to make that happen sound cool?
+Has owning homestead land been a dream of yours like so many pioneers of yesteryear who set out across the vast plains of the United States to Iowa, Alaska, Michigan, Maine, Wyoming, Arkansas, New York, and everywhere in between?
+Does getting some free land to make that happen sound enticing?
 Well then, future homesteaders, you're in luck.
-A whole bunch of small towns throughout America are giving away free land in order to grow their populations.
+A whole bunch of small towns throughout the country are giving away free land to help grow their populations.
+That's right...totally free.
+You just have to pay to build your house.

 Here are a few of those towns where you can claim your free lots of land today and start your new life in the country.
 You'll definitely be paying less than you would in a big city with a much lower cost of living.